Minor - Human Rights

-The Minor in Human Rights courses may overlap with major course requirements — reducing time to completion.
+The courses within the Human Rights Minor may overlap with major course requirements, reducing time to completion.
 Many of the Minor courses also fulfill SJSU Studies Course Requirements (Area R, S, and V).
 Proper planning and advising will ensure that students graduate when intended.

 Students will receive exposure to Bay Area human rights organizations though the capstone (JS 179) course.

-Students interested in the minor should register for JS 25, complete their lower division coursework, and complete their major's 100W requirement.
-Apply for acceptance into the minor as soon as you know you're interested by submitting SJSU's "Change of Major/Minor Request" form to the Human Rights Coordinator or another advisor in the Department of Justice Studies (MacQuarrie Hall 524).
+Students interested in the minor should register for JS 025, complete their lower division coursework, and complete their major's 100W requirement.
+Apply for acceptance into the minor as soon as you know you're interested by submitting SJSU's "Change of Major/Minor Request" form to the Human Rights Coordinator, the Legal Studies Coordniator, or another Justice Studies advisor.